 Side effects?
 Soreness or fatigue for 1–2 days; severe reactions are rare.

-2026 brings easier access via PCV20 NAIS and MediSave—protect grandparents now.
-Book a polyclinic slot via HealthHub and verify Healthier SG enrolment.
-Share this with family groups—prevention saves holidays and hospital bills.
+Book a polyclinic slot via HealthHub and confirm Healthier SG enrolment before your next family gathering or respite trip.
 If you are planning respite care or a trip, ensure your loved one is up to date on vaccines before you go.

 Related Articles